Entity API

 do_something(bitstream)

-The actual content files can be download using bitstream_content()
+The actual content files can be downloaded to a disk file using bitstream_content()

 client.bitstream_content(bitstream, bitstream.filename)